roytang/roytang/README.md

 Latest notes:

 - [Oct.
 27, 2021, 1:04 a.m.](https://roytang.net/2021/10/07d4cb108213d3ff7f84637f8a30a4e9/): Just spent an hour trying to figure out why my Django webapp suddenly wasn&#x27;t working because apparently if you accidentally delete an __init__.py you&#x27;re gonna have a bad time.
+[01:28] It took me a while because the issue only happened on the live server and not on local.
+Django only complained when it was run via WSGI and nothing was showing up in the logs.
 - [Oct.
 26, 2021, 7:45 p.m.](https://roytang.net/2021/10/1452964666594840584/): #sketchdaily #inktober Day 26 Connect 299/365 (Click photos to view full-size)
 - [Oct.
 25, 2021, 9:46 p.m.](https://roytang.net/2021/10/1452632610543325185/): #sketchdaily #inktober Day 25 Splat 298/265 (Click photos to view full-size)
 - [Oct.
 25, 2021, 6:54 p.m.](https://roytang.net/2021/10/1452589435120390148/): Midnight Hunt limited episode 5: Draft challenge! https://www.twitch.tv/twitchyroy #mtg #magicarena #twitch #mtgmidnight [2021-10-26 06:27] Unfortunately, we didn&#x27;t do too well in the draft challenge, and this is probably the last midnight hunt episode too.
 YT: https://www.youtube.com/watch?v=koGMsQYsikY (Click photos to view full-size)